tfzhang006/paper-reading/Interpretable structure-evolving LSTM.md

 	- While computing gates, hidden states(t) and memory states(t) for a specific node, those input states(t), hidden states(t-1) of current node and *hidden states of neighboring nodes* have influence on them.
 	-  Additional merging probabilities of edges are predicted and supervised at the same time.
 - Structure evolving
 	- A stochastic mechanism is adopted to find a good graph transition among large search space.
-The acceptance rate is defined to decide whether a random merge solution is reasonable.
+The acceptance rate is defined to decide whether a random solution is reasonable.
-	- According to the definition of acceptance
+	- According to the definition of acceptance rate, the model is more likely to accept a new graph structure that can bring more significant performance improvement and
 ## Evaluation

 ## Conclusion